-I did a lot of research before deciding that I could actually pull off making my own concrete countertops, in that research I was lead to a site called Concrete Exchange.
-This site was a huge resource to me, they have videos and descriptions and walk throughs for each step.
+I did a lot of research before deciding that I could actually pull off making my own concrete countertops, in that research, I was lead to a site called Concrete Exchange.
+This site was a huge resource to me, they have videos and descriptions and walkthroughs for each step.
 So I will give you a quick overview here of what I did to go from start to finish.

-The first step is to decide if you are going to pour your concrete countertops in place or in forms and move them.
-I decided to pour them in forms and then place them afterwords.
+The first step is to decide if you are going to pour your concrete countertops in place or informs and move them.
+I decided to pour them into forms and then place them afterwords.
 So I had to make forms and to make sure they were the correct shape/size I used some thin boards to make a template of the counter space, then I flipped them upside down on a sheet of melamine. the reason for this is because the plastic membrane is waterproof so when you pour the wet concrete in the form it doesn’t soak into the wood.
 The reason that you flip it upside down is because then you get a really nice smooth surface on the top.

 Then to make the forms you cut melamine into 2 inch strips (I wanted 2 inch thick counters) to make your form walls.
 These go right up against the templates so that when these are removed your forms are the correct size and shape.